ISSN 1016-5169 | E-ISSN 1308-4488

 pdf

-Effects of Sandbag-free Follow-up After Manual Compression in Patients Who Underwent Transfemoral Access for Percutaneous Intervention [Turk Kardiyol Dern Ars]
+Effects of Sandbag-Free Follow-up After Manual Compression in Patients Who Underwent Transfemoral Access for Percutaneous Intervention [Turk Kardiyol Dern Ars]

 Turk Kardiyol Dern Ars.
-Ahead of Print: TKDA-59987 | DOI: 10.5543/tkda.2024.59987
+2024; 52(6): 394-399 | DOI: 10.5543/tkda.2024.59987

-Effects of Sandbag-free Follow-up After Manual Compression in Patients Who Underwent Transfemoral Access for Percutaneous Intervention
+Effects of Sandbag-Free Follow-up After Manual Compression in Patients Who Underwent Transfemoral Access for Percutaneous Intervention

 Ahmet Soylu1, Ahmet Taha Şahin2, Hasan Kan1, Hasan Sarı3, Sefa Tatar1